See Block Island on a Day Trip by Bike

 As a kid, I used to spend weekends out on Block Island helping — though they might use a different word — my grandparents run their bed and breakfast in New Harbor.
 When I wasn’t turning down sheets or picking wildflowers for guest bouquets, I often watched days turn into nights from a sandy spot with a clear view to Point Judith.

-But now, fully submerged in adulthood, I get it.
+But now, submerged in adulthood, I get it.
 Unless you have a place to stay, it can be tough to justify a several-night trip to Block Island.
 Vacations to the Cape or New Hampshire cost about the same and probably feel more like a getaway — at least you’ve left the area code.
-But, after visiting on Memorial Day weekend, I realized the tiny, seven-by-three-mile island can be thoroughly explored in one thoughtful day, and on the cheap.
+But the tiny, seven-by-three-mile island can be thoroughly explored in one thoughtful day, and on the cheap.

 9 a.m.
-Board the Block Island Ferry in Point Judith.
-Purchase your Taste of Block Island button on the boat and enjoy a breezy view from the top deck.
+Board the Block Island Ferry in Point Judith and enjoy a breezy view from the top deck.